 This was right in the middle of the city and so was easy to check out.
+[I was on foot.
+This was not a bike trip.]
 It was used by Hyder Ali and his son Tipu Sultan.
 It was later taken over by the British.
 For a tourist, the Palakkad fort may be a disappointment.
 It is on flat ground and the ramparts around the fort are not very imposing.
 Like true Indians, visitors have left their mark on the walls.
 It covers considerable real estate right in the middle of the city and currently houses a jail and an office for the civil supplies department.
 The fort is also a venue for cultural events.
 The often-hyped-up Hanuman temple is in reality a very small shrine.

 This dam is some distance from the middle of the city.
 It has a large park, a ropeway, a snake park, an aquarium and a boating area.
 The dam is very high and stores water for the city.
 Best time to visit would be after 4 o’ clock.